 After graduating from college with a mountain of student debt, Jared entered the corporate world, working in banking for eight years.
 Despite his demanding job that required him to travel extensively, he nurtured his love for travel and planning.

 Determined to pay off his student loans and pursue his passion, he worked diligently, saving as much as he could.
 In 2015, he launched ‘Thrifty Traveler’ as a side hustle.

 Initially, Thrifty Traveler focused on points and miles, catering to the travel hacking community.
 However, Jared soon realized flight deals garnered more attention and interest.

 Here’s how it all went down…

-In 2017, Jared launched Thrifty Traveler Premium, a flight deal notification service which we’ve been subscribed to over the last five years.
+In 2017, Jared launched Thrifty Traveler Premium, a flight deal notification service that we’ve been subscribed to over the last five years.
 This subscription-based service sends cheap flight deals directly to subscribers’ inboxes.
-Sign up for Thrifty Traveler Premium and use our promo code ‘TC10’ for $10 off your first year.
+Sign up for Thrifty Traveler Premium.

 With a team of dedicated employees scouring the web for flight deals departing from over 200 US and Canadian cities, subscribers gain access to a wealth of flight deals, both domestic and international.